syeo66/subsoxy/README.md

 **Subsoxy** sits between your music client and Subsonic server to add powerful features:

-- **🎯 Smart Shuffle**: Personalized song recommendations based on your listening history
+- **🎯 Smart Shuffle**: Personalized song recommendations with 2-week replay prevention
 - **📊 Play Tracking**: Automatic monitoring of what you play, skip, and enjoy
 - **👥 Multi-User**: Complete isolation - each user gets their own personalized experience
 - **🔄 Auto-Sync**: Keeps your music library updated automatically